Suggestions and Complaints

 Where you are not able to resolve your complaint in this way and wish to make a formal complaint you should do so, preferably in writing as soon as possible after the event and ideally within a few days, as this helps us to establish what happened more easily.
-In any event, this should preferably be within 12 months of the incident.
+In any event, this should preferably be within 12 months of the incident or within 12 months of you becoming aware of the matter.
 Please provide as much detail as you can.

 If you are a registered patient you can complain about your own care.
-You are unable to complain about someone else’s treatment without their written authority.
-See separate literature.
+You are not normally able to complain about someone else’s treatment without their written authority.

 We can provide a separate complaints form to register your complaint and this includes a third-party authority form to enable a complaint to be made by someone else.
 Please ask at reception for this.
 You may provide this in your own format providing this covers all the necessary aspects.

 We look to settle complaints as soon as possible.

 We will acknowledge receipt within 3 working days, and aim to have looked into the matter within 10 working days.
 If this cannot be done within 10 days you will ve notified and given an idea of the response time.
 You may then receive a formal reply in writing, or you may be invited to meet with the person(s) concerned to attempt to resolve the issue.